gurrier/localvolts/README.md

 4) intervalEnd contains attributes for all of the data from the Localvolts API for the current 5 minute interval.

 5) forecasted_costs_flex_up state reflects current costsFlexUp in c/kWh.
-State attributes capture 5 minute forcasts for earningFlexUp and costsFlexUp in c/kWh.
-Also captures forcastcount (total forecasts in list)
+State attributes capture 5 minute forecasts for earningFlexUp and costsFlexUp in c/kWh.
+Also captures forecastcount (total forecasts in list)

 ```
 forecast: